 The hand luggage allowance was soon relaxed, but the liquid ban remained – not just in Britain but in countries around the world.
 To this day, you cannot get through UK airport security checks with any liquids over 100ml in volume, and any that do meet regulations must be sealed in a transparent resealable bag.
 But that is all changing.

 Already a number of airports, including Miami International Airport, Leonardo da Vinci International Airport in Rome and Schiphol in Amsterdam, have started making use of the tech, and the UK Government has given airports until June 2024 to upgrade their screening equipment.
 Some UK airports have undergone trials over the past year, so passengers may have seen the new scanners in action already.
-But two airports are particularly ahead of the curve.

 In early March, City Airport revealed it would be the first to scrap the 100ml liquid limit in time for the Easter Holidays.
-However, Teesside International Airport has quietly pipped them to the post, rolling out two cutting-edge scanners which enable passengers to board flights to destinations including Dalaman, Alicante, Amsterdam and Corfu without removing liquid miniatures from their bags.
+However, Teesside International Airport quietly pipped them to the post, rolling out two cutting-edge scanners which enable passengers to board flights to destinations including Dalaman, Alicante, Amsterdam and Corfu without removing liquid miniatures from their bags.
 Since Schiphol has also deployed the new scanners, this means that a passenger can now complete an entire return flight without any 100ml liquid limits.

 John Strickland, aviation consultant and analyst, said: “This will be a great reduction in stress for passengers, reducing times for security checks and helping flight punctuality.
 From the airport’s point of view, it will leave more opportunity to improve revenues in retail and food outlets if passengers have more time and are more relaxed.”